-Schools are required to express their interest in applying for Vision Schools Scotland accreditation before submitting their application.
-Expressions of interest are being accepted from 2nd October 2017 to 27th January 2018, and should be emailed to VisionSchools@uws.ac.uk FAO Jane Caffrey.
+Schools which want to apply for Vision Schools Scotland accreditation are required to express their interest in this before submitting their application.
+Expressions of interest should be emailed to VisionSchools@uws.ac.uk FAO Jane Caffrey.

 We recommend that applicants utilise the summary section within the application form to provide their evidence for each of the criteria.
 This provides context to, and strengthens your submission.

 Each explained entry should be accompanied by an (electronic) attachment which is clearly labelled and or numbered so that Vision Schools reviewers can confirm that each of the criteria have been met.
 Attachments must be Word, pdf, or jpeg documents.